RishuPhilips/Video-doc-app/README.md

   - https://api.openalex.org/works (for document)

   ## Setup Instruction
-  First, create the project using the command npx react-native init VideoDocsApp, then set up the environment by configuring JAVA_HOME, ANDROID_HOME, and the Android SDK path, and finally install dependencies by running npm install.
+  First, create the project using the command npx react-native init MyVideoApp, then set up the environment by configuring JAVA_HOME, ANDROID_HOME, and the Android SDK path, and finally install dependencies by running npm install.

   ## API Used
   https://www.googleapis.com/youtube/v3/search (for YouTube Video)